Mr. Vahan Adjemian

-Vahan Ajemian attended several Armenian schools in Istanbul and graduated from Getronagan Armenian High School.
+Vahan Adjemian attended several Armenian schools in Istanbul and graduated from Getronagan Armenian High School.
 He majored in Physics and Chemistry at Istanbul University and received a Master's degree in Nuclear Physics from the Technical University of Istanbul.